Karakasa-Games/Dungeon-Mode-Kit/README.md

 **In Progress:**

+- Input handling (keyboard/mouse/touch) - our game loop doesn't require an active player and becomes an animation of actor behaviors without one
 - Multi-level state stack
 - Turn engine (framework exists, not fully wired)
 - AI behaviors (structure exists, behaviors are stubs)